-The light "limestone" is on since 6 month (so about 18 months after the purchase).
+The indicator "limestone" is on since 6 month (so about 18 months after the purchase).
 This without finding a loss of flow but I still used the official anti-limestone (2 doses were provided with the machine).
 However, the light remained on.
-The official anti-limestone is, in fact, citric acid powder ... (and certainly sold 10 times more expensive under the Senseo brand that it costs otherwise ... but here is not the debate).
+The official anti-limestone is, in fact, citric acid powder ... (and certainly sold 10 times more expensive under the brand Senseo that it costs otherwise ... but here is not the debate).

 I then made 2 or 3 reservations with pure white vinegar ... no better result: the indicator is also lit.
 I did not insist: the flow is good.

 One can still wonder on which physical criterion this indicator limestone is lit ...

 In any case it is not a measurement by pH probe which extinguishes it nor a pressure sensor ... can we suppose a simple count of cycles thus based on any real physical quantity of scaling?
 Maybe ......
 Just to scare the housewife?
 I would be interested to know how to turn it off anyway!